Thomas Scammell Laboratory

 1) To identify the critical pathways through which orexins promote wakefulness and suppress cataplexy, we have produced mice in which local expression of Cre recombinase induces local expression of the orexin receptors.
 Using adeno-associated viral vectors and genetic techniques, we induce expression of orexin receptors in specific brain regions such as the basal forebrain or in neurochemically specific nuclei such as the histamine-producing neurons.
 We have found that orexin signaling through the basal forebrain or posterior hypothalamus substantially improves the sleepiness of narcolepsy, and we are now identifying the specific cells that mediate this improvement.

 3) In humans, cataplexy is triggered by strong, positive emotions, and we seek to identify the mechanisms through which emotions trigger cataplexy.
-We have found that cataplexy in narcoleptic mice is increased by rewarding stimuli such as running wheels, highly palatable food, and group housing, and we are now mapping the pathways through which these presumably positive stimuli trigger cataplexy.
+We have found that cataplexy in narcoleptic mice is increased by rewarding stimuli such as running wheels, group housing, and highly palatable food such as chocolate.
+We have found that the medial prefrontal cortex and amygdala are necessary for cataplexy, and we are now mapping the specific neural pathways through which this occurs.

 4) We have found that the orexin neurons also produce dynorphin and glutamate, and we are using electrophysiologic techniques, mathematical modeling, and new lines of mice to determine the functions of these co-neurotransmitters.